 Leadership is important.
 Remember, I'm comparing a lot of kids, participation with motioning and making sure that all students get to talk is important.
 This can help make up for bad presidency etc.

-I almost always P.O.s in the top 5.
+I almost always rank P.O.s in the top 5.
 It's a hard job, and as a parli, we appreciate good POs.
 A good way to get to the top 1/2 of my ballot as a PO.
-The round runs so smoothly I barely know your there.
+The round runs so smoothly I barely know you're there.
 You are able to solve issues of people not being prepared / docket issues.
 (This happens so often, time restrictions make things complicated.
 Especially since lots of tournaments have their own rules).

 Mistakes happen, one mistake is not going to tank you.
 Continuous mistakes, or failing to help chamber resolve issues.
 This makes it harder.